jniac/color-xplr/README.md

 # Color Xplr
-It's a color explorer (in the browser) for frustrated creatives.
+It's a funky-damn-cool color explorer (in the browser) for frustrated creatives.

 It's not a picker, it's an explorer.